LFTW1013/ShellBot-2/README.md

 --------------------------------------------------------------

 🚀 Installation Guide
+Not completly tested, if this does not work, I am working on simpler install.
 1. Download the files from this repo and save them somewhere (e.g., Desktop).

 2. Open index.js in a text editor (Notepad, VS Code, or Notepad++).